melismac/MNR-AIpoweredMuseumLabels/README.md

 - Navbar: flat `#ffffff` with a `#e6e6e6` bottom border.
 - Hero: **full-bleed photograph** (`.intestation`) with a dark scrim overlay `rgba(0,0,0,0.45)` and white, bold title centered.
 No gradients, no tinted gels, no illustrations — just the photo and the scrim.
 - Cards: flat white with a 1px `#ececec` border and a soft shadow.
 No inner gradient, no patterned fill.

-### Imagery
-**Warm, slightly desaturated, oil-paint-led.** The profile portraits are 19th-century Italian paintings (Altamura, Induno, Dugoni-attrib, Sindor/Dugoni — documented in `assets/profiles/`).
-Room photography is architectural and museographic — vaulted ceilings, statues, illuminated display cases, framed artefacts on red velvet.
-Overall palette of the imagery skews **warm**: reds, ochres, wood browns, cream walls.
-No black-and-white, no grain filter, no high-contrast photography.
-Images are shown on cards with `aspect-ratio: 4/3` and `object-fit: cover`, and in heroes as full-bleed cover backgrounds.

 ### Motion
 - **Short, functional, fades and colour shifts only.** Durations 0.15s (links, nav, accordion) and 0.2s (cards, buttons).
 Easing: plain `ease`.